Arlo and Janis by Jimmy Johnson for October 01, 2021

 40. Missing large

-jbarnes about 3 years ago
+jbarnes over 3 years ago

 Normally when I camp in the mountains in June, I have to worry more about cold than heat.
 This year, every day of our mid-June camping trip at 8500 feet was over 90 degrees.
 The average high for the area is 78 in June.
 The area normally gets 10 days a year with a temperature over 90.
 If it gets much hotter, I’ll have to stop camping in the summer altogether.